markpedong/Portfolio/README.md

-# Portfolio Backend and Admin Interface
+# Portfolio Backend Service and Admin Interface

 A robust full-stack web service with a **Go** backend, **React** admin interface, and containerized with **Docker** for seamless deployment and scalability.
 This project includes a **CMS** for managing portfolio sections, message-sending functionality, and a backend API that communicates with a database using **Prisma** and **sqlx**.